Algorithmic bias: Racial and ethnic discrimination

 In 2019, a research study revealed that a healthcare algorithm sold by Optum favored white patients over sicker black patients.
 The algorithm predicts how much patients would cost the health-care system in the future.
 However, cost is not race-neutral, as black patients incurred about $1,800 less in medical costs per year than white patients with the same number of chronic conditions, which led to the algorithm scoring white patients as equally at risk of future health problems as black patients who suffered from significantly more diseases.

 A study conducted by researchers at UC Berkeley in November 2019 revealed that mortgage algorithms have been discriminatory towards Latino and African Americans which discriminated against minorities based on "creditworthiness" which is rooted in the U.S. fair-lending law which allows lenders to use measures of identification to determine if an individual is worthy of receiving loans.
 These particular algorithms were present in FinTech companies and were shown to discriminate against minorities.

+Another study, published in August 2024, on Large language model investigates how language models perpetuate covert racism, particularly through dialect prejudice against speakers of African American English (AAE).
+It highlights that these models exhibit more negative stereotypes about AAE speakers than any recorded human biases, while their overt stereotypes are more positive.
+This discrepancy raises concerns about the potential harmful consequences of such biases in decision-making processes.

+A study published by the Anti-Defamation League in 2025 found that several major LLMs, including ChatGPT, Llama, Claude, and Gemini showed anti-Israel bias.

+A 2018 study found that commercial gender classification systems had significantly higher error rates for darker-skinned women, with error rates up to 34.7%, compared to near-perfect accuracy for lighter-skinned men.